google/stenographer/DESIGN.md

 compression capabilities, keeping our indexes small while still providing fast reads.

-leveldb tables do not allow for duplicate keys, so we store all data associated with each attribute/position pair in its own key, in the format:
+We store each attribute (port number, protocol number, IP, etc) and its associated packet positions in the blockfile using the format:

-   [type (1 byte)][value (? bytes)][position (4 bytes)]
+   Key: [type (1 byte)][value (? bytes)]
+   Value: [position 0 (4 bytes)][position 1 (4 bytes)] ...

 The type specifies the type of attribute being indexed (1 == protocol, 2 == port, 4 == IPv4, 6 == IPv6).
 The value is 1 byte for protocol, 2 for ports, 4
 and 16 respectively for IPv4 and IPv6 addresses.
-The position is a seek offset into a packet file (which are guaranteed to not exceed 4GB) and are always exactly 4 bytes long.
+Each position is a seek offset into a packet file (which are guaranteed to not exceed 4GB) and are always exactly 4 bytes long.
 All values (ports, protocols, positions) are big endian.
-The "values" we store in the indexes are always empty... we just store the above keys.
-Looking up packets involves reading key ranges for a specific attribute to get all positions for that value, then seeking into the packet files to find the packets in question and returning them.
-For example, to find all packets with port 80, you'd read in all table keys with prefix
+Looking up packets involves reading key for a specific attribute to get all positions for that value, then seeking into the packet files to find the packets in question and returning them.
+For example, to find all packets with port 80, you'd read in the positions for key:

    [\x02 (type=port) \x00\x50 (value=80)]

-and use all of the positions found by decoding big-endian uint32s from the 4-byte suffix of each key.

 #### Index Writing ####